Astroturfing: Etymology

-The modern usage of the term "astroturf" is widely credited to former Treasury Secretary of the United States and senator from Texas Lloyd Bentsen in 1985, when faced with a barrage of postcards and letters facilitated by insurance companies claiming to be concerned constituents, said that “a fellow from Texas can tell the difference between grass roots and Astroturf”, referencing the brand of artificial grass.
+The word "grassroots" describes a natural, self-organizing movement run by the community.
+AstroTurf is a brand of artificial turf (grass); "astroturf" describes an artificial grassroots movement.
+The usage of the term "astroturf" is credited to former Treasury Secretary of the United States Lloyd Bentsen who, in 1985, when faced with a barrage of postcards and letters facilitated by insurance companies claiming to be concerned constituents, said that "a fellow from Texas can tell the difference between grass roots and Astroturf", referencing the brand of artificial grass.